A chance for the rest of the league to shine…

 Join us in about a week for the final part of this series, where we look at the final major league left to cover: Serie A!

 The team gets much more difficult to pick starting from here… Welcome back to the Ligue 1 Team of the Season, where today we will decide our midfield three.
-The defense was fairly easy, but things begin to get more difficult (and more controversial) from here, so be sure to stick around and see this […]
+The defense was fairly easy, which you can read back over here, but things begin to get more difficult (and more controversial) from here, so be […]

 How many PSG players will be here?
 You have to read on this week to find out… Welcome back to the Team of the Season series, where, for our penultimate entry week, we will be covering a league that is near and dear to my heart: France’s Ligue 1.
 With a title race going down […]